Hatanomic/hatanomic/README.md

 ### Hi there 👋 I'm learning how to use basic github.
 Therefore, this is my first repository.

+I'm nearing 23 years of age, and I'm pretty shy in person.
+I just got a new job today and I'm pretty excited about it.

 <!--
 **Hatanomic/hatanomic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.